 Your therapist could use any combination of the following therapies in both individual and group sessions:

-The Matrix Model – This common therapy is mostly used for clients who struggle with methamphetamine and other stimulant abuse.
-You’ll receive education, support, and assistance through self-help programs.
+The Matrix Model – This approach includes education, support, and assistance through self-help programs.
 The goal is to abstain from substances and live a productive, drug-free life.
 Your therapist will help guide you to solutions.
 You can expect homework with this method of treatment.

 Cognitive behavioral therapy (CBT) – CBT believes you can change your learning patterns and unlearn the behaviors that cause you to abuse substances.
 You’ll work with a therapist to identify problematic thinking patterns and change them.
 In doing so, you can gradually change your destructive behaviors.